Newar script: Sample Text

+Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

 Unicode

-Prachalit Nepal script was added to the Unicode Standard in June, 2016 with the release of version 9.0.
+Newar script was added to the Unicode Standard in June, 2016 with the release of version 9.0.

-The Unicode block for Prachalit Nepal, called Newa, is U+11400-U+1147F:
+The Unicode block for Newar, called Newa, is U+11400-U+1147F: